-The European Commission is conducting a study on the socio-economic assessment of policies aiming to improve the quality of freshwater and the marine environment.
+The European Commission has conducted a study on the socio-economic assessment of policies aiming to improve the quality of freshwater and the marine environment.

 The BLUE2 study has two parts.
-The purpose of Part A is to identify the economic benefits of the EU water policy and the cost of its non-implementation.
-It is looking at freshwater and considers two aspects: the value of clean water as an input for the European economy, and more generally the value of a healthy freshwater environment.
-Part B is supporting a wider effort to build up a Europe-wide capacity for the integrated assessment modelling of policies that affect the quality of the freshwater and marine environment.
+The purpose of Part A was to identify the economic benefits of the EU water policy and the cost of its non-implementation.
+It was looking at freshwater and considered two aspects: the value of clean water as an input for the European economy, and more generally the value of a healthy freshwater environment.
+Part B was supporting a wider effort to build up a Europe-wide capacity for the integrated assessment modelling of policies that affect the quality of the freshwater and marine environment.

 The European Union recognises the precious role of clean and abundant water for economic prosperity and the well-being of citizens.
 An important set of legislation has been specifically developed in the past decades, culminating in the adoption in 2000 of the Water Framework Directive (WFD).

 In the first 15 years of WFD implementation there have been challenges and successes.
 The 2017-2019 period represents a crucial time for the EU water policy: the assessment of the second generation of the river basin management plans will reveal a lot on the status of EU waters and on the level of implementation of the EU water acquis in Member States.

 Part A of this study has been conceived in this context, with a specific focus on the economic aspects of the EU water acquis.
 Its starting point is the consideration that there is still much to learn on the economics of water, particularly in terms of understanding the full value of water and water services and how water resources contribute to economic development and citizens' well-being.
 The study is intended to provide more insight into the functioning of the WFD which could be used in the context of its review due in 2019.
 Therefore, the timeframe for completion of the tasks under Part A is 18 months (by mid-2018).